DAUDIT

 • The decisions they made.
 A bad executive does not fail quietly.
 They hire their own people, set direction, sign vendors, and make commitments.
 Unwinding nine months of decisions made by someone going the wrong way is its own project.

 • The team underneath them.
 Your best people are the most mobile.
 A bad manager is the single most common reason they leave.
-The hire you regret can cost you two more you didn’t see coming.
+The hire you regret can cost you two more you did not see coming.

 • Your own credibility.
 You championed this hire.
 The cost of being seen to have gotten it wrong — with your board, your team, yourself — is real, and it makes the next hard call harder.